A workflow defines the sequence of steps of a document's lifecycle.

 - Draft state: in this state, the document has two versions:

-- Main version: this version of the document remains in the last standard state the document was in.
-It is read-only for all the people defined in the permissions of the draft workflow state.
+- Main version: this remains in the document's last standard state – it's read-only for all the people defined in the permissions of the draft workflow state.

 Note: Draft states are used to automate check-out / check-in in a workflow.